SeiryuuN/Howl-Player/README.md

 https://github.com/Amethyst-Sysadmin/Howl

 It allows you to control Howl app, load .hwl or .funscript files directly from PC and sync them to video.
 You can also queue video+script pairs or separate files.

+Added MP3 to HWL conversion and delay sliders